 Sports and Recreation

 Each year, more than 3 million children suffer a sports- or recreation-related injury.
-Fortunately, you can help protect your child by learning about how injuries happen and ensuring they use the proper protective equipment.
+Fortunately, learning about how injuries happen and ensuring your child uses the proper protective equipment can help protect them.

 Before your child participates in a sport, take them for a full pre-season physical so they are cleared to participate.
 Emphasize the importance of staying hydrated and provide them with ample fluids while they are participating.
 Stretches and warm-ups are also an important part of injury prevention.